highspell-botting/highspell-botting.github.io/docs/resources/entities/entity.md

 The `Entity` class serves as the base class for all entities in the HighSpell game, providing a foundation for objects like players, NPCs, and world objects (e.g., `WorldEntity`).
 It encapsulates core properties such as identity, position, state, and appearance, along with event listeners for lifecycle events.
 This class is extended by more specific classes like `WorldEntity` to add specialized behavior.

 ## Usefulness for botting
-A `Entity` is the basis that holds most of the information that's useful in dervied classes, such as `EntityId` for NPCs and `EntityTypeId` for World Objects.
+A `Entity` is the basis that holds most of the information useful in dervied classes, such as `EntityId` for NPCs and `EntityTypeId` for World Objects.

 ## Key Properties
 The `Entity` class defines properties, primarily accessed via getters, with one setter for state changes: